PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Apply your changes to the remote

-In order to apply your changes to the remote, you can simply use `git push`
+In order to apply your changes to the remote, you can simply use `git push`.

+For the record, pull is calling other git commands.
+You probably have already seen in your git config that you can set the parameter `pull.rebase` to `true` or `false`.

+It allows you to set how git pull acts.
+So by default it will run a `git fetch` following by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.

 Go ahead and push your commit.